Bukit Panjang LRT line: Planning and construction

-In November 1994, then-Communication Minister Mah Bow Tan announced that the Mass Rapid Transit Corporation (MRTC) was conducting studies on the feasibility of a Light Rail Transit (LRT) system in the estate of Bukit Panjang.
-Subsequently, Bukit Panjang was one of the two locations selected for the construction of the first LRT systems in Singapore in December 1994, the other being at Queenstown and linked to Buona Vista MRT station, the latter of which was eventually not built.
+In November 1994, Communication Minister Mah Bow Tan announced that the Mass Rapid Transit Corporation (MRTC) was conducting studies on the feasibility of a Light Rail Transit (LRT) system in the estate of Bukit Panjang.
+The main purpose of the LRT system was to provide Bukit Panjang residents with a connection to the North-South Line (NSL) at Choa Chu Kang MRT station.
+Ridership studies had indicated that only 5% of Bukit Panjang residents were choosing the MRT compared to 29% of Choa Chu Kang residents.

+Subsequently, Bukit Panjang was one of the two locations selected for the construction of the first LRT pilot systems in Singapore in December 1994, the other being at Queenstown and linked to Buona Vista MRT station, the latter of which was eventually not built.

+A possible route would have encircled the present day Choa Chu Kang Central, Teck Whye and Bukit Panjang New Town - all of which would have been considered part of Bukit Panjang before 1985.
+Based on the map, it would have likely run along the Kranji Expressway, Bukit Timah Expressway, Cashew Road, Upper Bukit Timah Road, Choa Chu Kang Road.
+The LRT system would have a stop near Choa Chu Kang MRT, with the connection to be done by "a covered linkway or overhead bridge".

 The tender for the design and construction of the LRT system in Bukit Panjang were called in December 1994, receiving eight bids.